TopoLVM on Kubernetes

 If you don't have a dedicated disk, you could try installing your OS using LVM partitioning, and leave some space unused, for TopoLVM to consume.
 Run

 vgs from an installed node to work out what the VG name is that the OS installer chose.

 We need a namespace to deploy our HelmRelease and associated ConfigMaps into.
-Per the flux design, I create this in my flux repo at
+Per the flux design, I create this example yaml in my flux repo:

 apiVersion: v1 kind: Namespace metadata: name: topolvm-system

 Next, we need to define a HelmRepository (a repository of helm charts), to which we'll refer when we create the HelmRelease.
 We only need to do this once per-repository.
-In this case, we're using the official TopoLVM helm chart, so per the flux design, I create this in my flux repo at
+In this case, we're using the official TopoLVM helm chart, so per the flux design, I create this example yaml in my flux repo:

 apiVersion: source.toolkit.fluxcd.io/v1beta1 kind: HelmRepository metadata: name: topolvm namespace: flux-system spec: interval: 15m url: https://topolvm.github.io/topolvm